ajkerr0/kappa/README.md

 We also want to give users ways to export their molecules as input for more robust codes, particularly GROMACS.

 ### Requirements
-kappa requires the numpy and matplotlib packages.
+kappa requires the numpy, scipy, and matplotlib packages.

 ### Install
 Enter directory of the actual package: